 Take a look around and see what piques your interest.
 In most cases, you’ll need to have a portfolio or prior relevant experience to land a job on Indeed.
 But you never know what can come from connecting with the right company.

 It’s also worth noting that Indeed doesn’t charge any commissions to you as a photographer, giving it a major edge over Upwork and Fiverr.
 Instead, Indeed charges the companies posting the job opportunities.

 As a result, companies on super-tight budgets are more likely to be weeded out, and it’s more competitive to find gigs.

 If you’re a complete newbie at photography, you could try cutting your teeth with more entry-level gigs on Fiverr and Upwork.
 Then you can bump up to Indeed once you build a solid portfolio.
 Just my two cents!

-Let’s face it: Taking pictures of newborns and newlyweds isn’t for everyone.
-Never fear: If you would rather focus on the artistic side of photography and get paid to sell your original photos as artwork, there are still plenty of options at your disposal, which we’ll explore in this section.
+Taking pictures of newborns and newlyweds isn’t for everyone, never fear, if you would rather focus on the artistic side of photography and get paid to sell your original photos as artwork, there are still plenty of options at your disposal, which we’ll explore in this section.

 eBay has a global base of 187 million users, making it an excellent choice if you’re looking to sell photos to global buyers.
 As an eBay photo seller, you can set a “Buy it Now” price for your work or leave your item up for auction and let the market determine the final selling price.